kksubmissionpaper/sdlt2025/README.md

 Solidity: Functional1.sol is for 2.
-SOLIDITY VS MOVE - FUNCTIONALITY (State management and Resource management). acv.sol and acv_vul.sol are for 3.
+SOLIDITY VS MOVE - FUNCTIONALITY (State management and Asset management). acv.sol and acv_vul.sol are for 3.
 SOLIDITY VS MOVE - SECURITY (B. Access Control Vulnerabilities). loomsum1.sol is for sub section C. Formal Verification.